 - Large Scale Topographical Map: 1:50,000 Scale.
-Every map should have its Grid References and other critical navigation information highlighted with a bright yellow highlighter and waterproofed by placing it in its own sealable plastic bag, map case, or using a liquid waterproofer on the map itself.
-These maps can be backed up with but not replaced by GPS topographical maps of the area uploaded into your GPS or smart phone.
+Every map should have its Grid References and other critical navigation information highlighted with a bright yellow highlighter and waterproofed by placing it in a sealable plastic bag, map case, or using a liquid waterproofer on the map itself.
+These maps can be backed up with but not replaced by GPS topographical maps of the area uploaded into your GPS or smartphone.

 Addition Navigation Tools